wuuwuu26/integrated-simulation/README.md

 ./task_pub.sh
 ```
 ![task_publisher](./pic/task_publisher.jpeg)
-# 3. About task publisher
+# 3. About Task Publisher
 After publishing task 2 or 3, you need to type in "y" or "Y" to trigger the tracking program.
 The tracking program can also use topic `/tracking` to judge whether to publish the tracking message.
 If `/tracking` equals 1, start tracking.
 After publishing task 4, you need to not only type in "y" or "Y" to trigger the landing program, but also type in "y" or "Y" then to trigger the landing program.
 The landing program can also use topic `/landing` to judge whether to publish the landing message.
 If `/landing` equals 1, start landing.
-# 4. About the map
+# 4. About the Map
 If you want to change the map, please turn to `/ego-planner/src/planner/plan_manage/launch/map_generator.launch`.
 You can change the parameters of `mockamap_node` to get a different environment for simulation.
 ```
 <param name="seed" type="int" value="510"/>